Hats, Bonnets,

 Click on image for additional photos!

 #5361 - c.
 1980's FERRAGAMO Red Suede Wedge Shoes with Gold Ornaments!
 So these shoes still have the original price tag inside one of the shoes.
 Original price of $245, reduced to $171.97, then to $146.97, and finally to $122.50 when they were purchased... but as you can see, this label is hardly touched, so even though there is a bit of wear to the sole, and one dirt mark on one side of the toe, they were likely not worn more than once or twice.
 So, I'm looking for Cinderella with a size 6.5A foot.
 WHY??
 As they are marked size 8AAAA??
 Well, I have NO idea... all I can tell you is that I wear 6.5 M (with a slightly ever so wider than medium foot), and I can wear these (!) though they are just a slightly bit thin, but still not bad.
 Perhaps a size 6A as well, as I guess they are perhaps a bit small as well, but it's hard to tell as my wider foot might be using up a bit of length.
 Perhaps this is why they didn't sell at the higher price!
 Mystery solved!
 Even at this, the shoes are marked 8AA inside, but someone wrote 8 4A on the tag, and then continued to penmark in the additional two A's inside the shoes!!!
 WHATEVER!
-NEW LISTING!
 Under $150, so Final Sale.

 $ 45.
 ORDER